Shortening is a type of fat used in cooking and baking.

 When oils are fully hydrogenated, they are completely changed from unsaturated fats to saturated fats, so no trans fats are produced.
 Yet full hydrogenation results in a very hard fat, which no longer has a soft, spreadable texture.

-However, the health effects of interesterified fats are still largely unknown.
-There simply has not been enough research yet to know how these fats affect heart and metabolic health in the long term (7).
+The health effects of interesterified fats are still largely unknown.
+There simply hasn’t been enough research yet to know how these fats affect our health in the long term (

-Nevertheless, shortening is still highly processed and is typically only used to make fried foods or pastries that are high in added fat and sugar.
+Regardless, shortening is still highly processed and is typically used only to make fried foods or pastries that are high in added fat and sugar.

-Therefore, while it’s okay to enjoy the occasional treat, it is a good idea to limit your use of shortening overall.
+Therefore, while it’s OK to enjoy an occasional treat containing shortening, it’s a good idea to limit your use of shortening overall.

-In addition to limiting your intake of foods that contain shortening, you can also replace shortening with other alternatives in recipes.
+In addition to limiting your intake of foods that contain shortening, you can replace shortening with alternatives in recipes.

-Therefore, butter is a suitable alternative to shortening in most recipes.
-Just be aware that the water in butter may create a slightly different texture than shortening would.
+Butter is a suitable alternative to shortening in most recipes.
+Just be aware that the small amount of water in butter may result in a slightly different texture than shortening would.

-Clarified butter, which contains very little water, is also a good alternative.
+Clarified butter, or ghee, which contains very little water, is also a good alternative (

-Many brands now sell alternative shortenings made from pure palm or coconut oil, which can replace shortening at a 1:1 ratio.
+Many brands now sell alternative shortenings made from pure palm or coconut oil, which can replace shortening at a 1-to-1 ratio.

 Additionally, coconut oil may have some health benefits.

-But these options are not without drawbacks.
-Coconut oil may give foods a nutty or coconut flavor.
-And palm oil has come under fire because harvesting it has negative effects on the environment.
+But these options aren’t without drawbacks.
+Coconut oil may give foods a nutty or coconut flavor, and palm oil has come under fire because harvesting it has negative effects on the environment (

-Most plant oils are high in monounsaturated and polyunsaturated fats, which causes them to be liquid at room temperature.
-So they are only a good choice for recipes that call for melted shortening.
+Most plant oils are high in monounsaturated and polyunsaturated fats and are therefore liquid at room temperature — so they’re a good choice only in recipes that call for melted shortening.

-Some evidence shows that replacing saturated fat in the diet with unsaturated fat can reduce your risk of heart disease (2).
+Some research shows that replacing saturated fat in the diet with unsaturated fat may reduce your risk of heart disease (

-Bottom Line: Shortening can be replaced with alternatives like butter, coconut oil, palm oil or other healthy plant oils.
+You can replace shortening with alternatives like butter, coconut oil, palm oil, or other healthy plant oils.

 Additionally, shortening is high in calories and offers no nutritional benefits.

 Therefore, it’s a good idea to limit your intake of shortening and use healthier alternatives when possible — like butter, olive oil, avocado oil, or coconut oil.